MrThygesen16/COMP3100Stage2/README.md

       * -c is the configuration directory
-        * The right config files can be found in `COMP3100Stage2/src/configs/other/`
+        * The configuration files can be found in `COMP3100Stage2/src/configs/`

       * [-n] = newline mode - Ignore this